nautobot/nautobot/nautobot/docs/development/best-practices.md

 ### PEP8 Style Guide

 Nautobot follows the [PEP8 style guide's](https://peps.python.org/pep-0008/#imports) standard for importing modules.
-Standard libraries should be imported first, followed by a blank line, then third party imports, a blank line, and finally `nautobot` package imports.
+Libraries should be imported in these groups: standard library, third party libraries, then `nautobot` packages and finally try/except imports.
+The groups should be separated by a single blank line.
 Within these groups, top level packages should be imported first, then sub-package imports.
 Import lines should be sorted alphanumerically as well as lists of names imported from packages.

 !!! example